In general, the semantics of the Scala.js language are the same as Scala on

 Every configurable undefined behavior has 3 possible modes:

-By default, undefined behaviors are in Fatal
+By default, undefined behaviors are in Fatal mode for fastOptJS and in

-mode for fastOptJS
+Unchecked mode for fullOptJS.

 This is so that bugs can be detected more easily during development, with